NodeRoll/self-hosted-standalone/CONTRIBUTING.md

 1. Update the README.md with details of changes to the interface, if applicable.
 2. Update the CHANGELOG.md with a note describing your changes.
+3. Update the ROADMAP.md if you've implemented planned features.
-3. The PR will be merged once you have the sign-off of two other developers.
+4. The PR will be merged once you have the sign-off of two other developers.

 ## Any contributions you make will be under the MIT Software License 📝
 In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
 Feel free to contact the maintainers if that's a concern.